KS Insight

 Focus areas

-• Distinguishing between expert delivery, expert response, adaptive work, and fog-zone conditions.
+• Distinguishing between expert delivery, emergency response, adaptive work, and fog-zone conditions.

 • Recognizing frequent misdiagnoses that lead to stalled change or overconfident crisis handling.